FACTBOX - OPEC oil cut, if it comes, more face-saver than meaningful - analysts

 SEB: CHANCE OF OPEC CUT DECLINED SUBSTANTIALLY

-"(The Saudi comment on Sunday) is clearly an effort by (Energy Minister Khalid) al-Falih to prepare the market for a no-cut outcome in order to avoid too much of a sell-off in case of an announcement of a no-deal.
+"(Saudi Energy Minister) Khalid al-Falih on Sunday said that demand will recover and prices will stabilize in 2017 even without an intervention by OPEC.
+In our view this is clearly an effort by al-Falih to prepare the market for a no-cut outcome in order to avoid too much of a sell-off in case of an announcement of a no-deal.

 "...If OPEC this week announces that there will be no cut we expect the oil price to trade down to $43-44/b but we don't expect it to stay there all that long.
 It'll likely revert back towards $48/b where it has averaged since the start of June."